X-CASH-official/gitbook-docs/api/namespace.md

 ## Name Status <a id="name-status"></a>

-This method checks if a name can be registered
+This method checks if a name can be purchased,either by it has not been registered yet, or it has expired

 **URL**: [https://api.xcash.foundation/v1/xcash/namespace/unauthorized/names/status/{name}](https://api.xcash.foundation/v1/xcash/namespace/unauthorized/names/status/{name})